BachNg311/TaskManager/README.md

 - Task assignments (must assign to at least one member)
 - Comments and discussions
 - Checklists with completion tracking
+- AI-assisted task generation via TaskBot with automatic checklists and notifications
+- AI-powered task summaries (Gemini) that include attachments, comments, and checklists
 - File attachments
 - Task archiving
 - Task statistics and analytics